-Figure 4. a) The radial profile shown in Fig. 3 here is expressed in units of SB $\times (1+z)^4$ to avoid the cosmological SB dimming effect.
-Redshift-corrected averaged profiles of two samples of quasars observed with MUSE at mean redshift $z\sim3.2$ (Borisova et al. 2016; Arrigoni-Battaia et al., in prep.) are also shown for comparison.
-With a maximum linear projected size of $\sim30$ pkpc from the quasar, our nebula appears to be intrinsically smaller than typical nebulae observed around similar quasars at lower redshift. b) The same radial profile is shown as a function of the projected comoving distance from the quasar, to take into account the cosmological growth of dark matter haloes.
-In this case, the intrinsic size discrepancy revealed in Fig. 4a. is reduced (see Sec.
-3.1 and Sec.
-4 for an interpretation of such findings).
+Figure 4. (a) The radial profile shown in Fig. 3 here is expressed in units of SB \times (1 + z)4 to avoid the cosmological SB dimming effect.
+Redshift-corrected averaged profiles of two samples of quasars observed with MUSE at mean redshift $z \sim 3.2$ (Borisova et al. 2016; Arrigoni-Battaia et al., in preparation) are also shown for comparison.
+With a maximum linear projected size of \sim 30 pkpc from the quasar, our nebula appears to be intrinsically smaller than typical nebulae observed around similar quasars at lower redshift. (b) The same radial profile is shown as a function of the projected comoving distance from the quasar, to take into account the cosmological growth of dark matter haloes.
+In this case, the intrinsic size discrepancy revealed in (a) is reduced (see Sections 3.1 and 4 for an interpretation of such findings).